multi-io/mydocs-pub/kubernetes/konnectivity-nw-proxy.md

 * Konnectivity server usually co-located with the apiserver, connected to it via Unix domain socket

-* agent establishes TCP/TLS connection to the server, then waits for requests (grpc)
+* agent establishes TCP/TLS connection to the server, then waits for requests (grpc) from the api.

-* apiserver tracks the Konnectivity server, knows when it has connection to an agent
+  So the agent connection is established from the agent to the server, and then the user requests that use the connections are initiated from the server to the agent.

-* when apiserver receives a request like "kubectl logs", it sends a corresponding request through the Konnectivity server to the agent, which execites it in the cluster network and sends back the result
+* when apiserver receives a request like "kubectl logs", it sends a corresponding request to the Konnectivity server, which forwards it through one of its agent connections to an agent, which executes it in the cluster network and sends back the result.
+  If the server has no agent connection, it replies "no agent available".

 ## What if apiserver consists of multiple instances behind a single load balancer IP?